AVS 71 Plenary Lecture

 Biomaterials Plenary (All-Invited Session) (BP)

 The Biomaterials Interfaces program kicks off with the traditional Biomaterials Plenary Session.
-This year we are pleased to have presentations from three prominent scientists who will present seminars, including, “Protein Structure at Interfaces – Its Where the Action Is” by Tobias Wiedner (Aarhus University), and the speakers listed below.
+This year, we are pleased to have presentations from three prominent scientists who will present seminars, including “Protein Structure at Interfaces – It’s Where the Action Is” by Tobias Wiedner (Aarhus University), and the speakers listed below.

 BP1: Biomaterials Plenary Session (ALL-INVITED SESSION)